 Another characteristic of a surface modified with this PEG-like coating is a decrease in fouling of the surface when exposed to various solutions.
 Polymers in their original (uncoated, hydrophobic) state, are subject to a lot of fouling of biological material.
 For glass materials, fouling through electrostatic interactions is a concern.
 Fouling could interfere with the function of the device, which in turn might affect test results.
 Coating decreases the unwanted adsorption of biological material, but can’t completely prevent it.
 The anti-fouling capabilities of the modification have been tested using BSA (Bovine Serum Albumin) as the fouling agent.
 Adsorption of BSA was reduced to around 20% when compared to its adsorption on the original polymer surface.

-Because of the method in which the coating is applied, it can only be used on surfaces exposed on the outside.
-This means the modification can’t take place inside an enclosed microfluidic structure, and therefore needs to be performed before bonding.
+The vapor deposition method with which the coating is applied can only be used on the outside of a structure and not in an enclosed microfluidic system.
+This means the surface modification has to be performed before the bonding of the device.
 The coating is compatible with the thermal bonding process that is generally used for COC devices.
-In the tests performed thus far, the hydrophilic and anti-fouling properties of the coating weren’t affected by the bonding procedure.
+In tests performed thus far, the hydrophilic and anti-fouling properties of the coating weren’t affected by the bonding procedure.

-This technique is still being tested and optimised, for example to find out if it can also be applied to other polymer materials.
+This technique is still being tested and tuned, and in doing so we hope to find out more, for example, if this process can also be applied to other polymer materials.